Friezes satisfying higher SL$_k$-determinants: Connection between the categories and -friezes

 \begin{remark} Note that the entries in a mesh frieze satisfy the exchange relations of the associated cluster algebra $\mathcal{A}(k,n)$.
 That is, denoting by $x_N$ the cluster variable in $\mathcal{A}(k,n)$ associated to an indecomposable object $N$ in $\cC(k,n)$ the following holds: Whenever we have an exchange relation

 in $\mathcal A(k,n)$, then

 Indeed, this follows from the fact that a mesh frieze is determined uniquely by the values of one cluster tilting object.
-Thus, we may take an acyclic cluster that forms a slice, and use sink/source mutations to determine all entries in the mesh frieze uniquely.
+Thus, we may take an acyclic cluster that forms a slice because $k=2$ and $n$ is arbitrary or $k=3$ and $n=6,7,8$, and then use sink/source mutations to determine all entries in the mesh frieze uniquely.
 Now this exact same cluster also determines values on the mesh frieze uniquely using arbitrary mutations of the cluster algebra.
 Thus, these two approaches should yield the exact same mesh frieze, which implies that the entries in the mesh frieze satisfy all relations of the cluster algebra, not just the ones coming from sink/source mutations. \end{remark}